-[Last updated July 25, 2019] In this article, we will discuss how to use the Trigger Error Event Type to capture errors and respond to them.
-In the example we are going to walk through, we will be using the Trigger Error Event Type to capture the error from a failed trigger action of another trigger and send an email to the administrator.
+In this article we will discuss how to use the Trigger Error Event Type to capture errors and respond to them.
+In the example we are going to walk through we will be using the Trigger Error Event Type to capture the error from a failed action of another Trigger and send an email to the administrator.

 Capturing & Responding to Trigger Errors

-Let's say I am the administrator and I have a Trigger set up to send Twitter updates via a Twitter Update trigger action whenever a file is uploaded, and I want to know if and when that Twitter Update action fails.
-Now, aside from the Twitter Update action, I may have several other actions set up on that same Trigger but I want to know exactly which of those actions failed.
+For instance, if I am the administrator and I have a Trigger set up to send Twitter updates when a file is uploaded, I want to know if and when that Twitter update action fails.
+I may have several different actions set up on that Trigger that uses the File Upload Event Type and I want to know exactly which of those actions failed.
 This can be accomplished by utilizing the optional "Trigger Error Message" field that is available on most actions in conjunction with the proper expression that we will discuss shortly.

-First we want to make sure that the Trigger Action that we are watching for errors (in this case, the Twitter Update action) has the "Trigger Error Message" field populated.
-Here, we've populated it with the message "Twitter update failed".
+First we want to make sure that the Trigger Action that we are watching for errors has the "Trigger Error Message" field populated.

-Now we are going to write an Expression that will identify 1) the Trigger that contains the Action we want to monitor and 2) the Action itself within the Trigger.
+Now we are going to write an Expression that will identify the Trigger that contains the Action we want to monitor as well as identifies the Action itself within the Trigger.
 For this Example the Expression will look like this:

-Wherein the "ErrorTriggerName" identifies the name of the Trigger containing the failed action and the "TriggerErrorMessage" identifies the failed action itself by virtue of the Trigger Error Message we wrote for it earlier (i.e. "Twitter update failed").
+The "TriggerName" identifies the name of the Trigger containing the Action, the "TriggerErrorMessage" identifies the Action that failed by the Trigger Error Message we wrote for it earlier.
 Make sure that the error message is typed exactly the same in both places.
 Now click "Next".

-Click "Add" in the succeeding screen and select the "Send Email" Action from the drop-down list.
+Now click "Add" and from the drop down menu select the "Send Email" Action.
 There are quite a few fields to fill out for this action and not all are mandatory.

 Once you fill out all of the necessary email information go ahead and click "OK", then "OK" again and your new Trigger is now complete.
 For this example, this Trigger will now watch for and send an email when the Twitter Update Action fails from another Trigger.